ankane/s3tk/README.md

 ## Notes

-The `enable-logging` and `enable-versioning` commands are for convenience.
+The `enable-logging` and `enable-versioning` commands are provided for convenience.
 We recommend [Terraform](https://www.terraform.io/) for managing your buckets.

 ## History